-The centre would be open from 07.15-20.00 Monday to Friday and 08.30-16.30 on Saturdays.
-There would be no Sunday or Bank Holiday opening.
+When the application was submitted the proposed opening hours were 07.15-20.00 Monday to Friday and 08.30-16.30 on Saturdays with no Sunday or Bank Holiday opening.
+However, the applicant now wishes to open from 07.15-22.00 hours every day including Sundays and Bank Holidays.
 It is anticipated that there would be 10 full-time and 20 part-time staff employed at the centre.

 The proposed residential element would be constructed on the northern half of the site, separated from the health centre by the access road.
-It would comprise of 5 two-storey 3-bed dwellings, including two pairs of semis facing King Street and one detached dwelling at the rear of the semis facing the health centre.
-Each dwelling would have two off-street parking spaces and private external amenity space.
+It would comprise of 5 two-storey dwellings, including two pairs of 2-bed semis facing King Street and one detached 3-bed dwelling at the rear of the semis facing the health centre.
+Each 2-bed dwelling would have one off-street parking space with the 3-bed having two off-street parking spaces.
+All dwellings would have private external amenity space.